NEW! Speak Now HIDOE reporting app now available for middle schools!

 Chapter 19, governs issues related to student misconduct,

 which includes bullying, harassment and cyberbullying.
 It's important that students and parents review this information to be aware of what constitutes a Chapter 19 violation, and what the consequences are.
-We offer the document in these languages:

 Youth Risk Behavior Survey (YRBS)